 In general, a cluster's performance increases linearly as you add nodes to the cluster.
-For example, if you create an SSD cluster with 10 nodes, the cluster can support up to 100,000 QPS for a typical read-only or write-only workload, with 6 ms latency for each read or write operation.
+For example, if you create an SSD cluster with 10 nodes, the cluster can support up to 100,000 rows per second for a typical read-only or write-only workload, with 6 ms latency for each read or write operation.